This post may contain affiliate links. FinanceSuperhero only recommends products which help Restore Order to the World of Finance.

 In order to strike a reasonable balance between grinding out work and enjoying leisure pursuits, I recommend asking yourself the following questions:

-- And my person favorite question – What is it time for now?
+And my personal favorite question – What is it time for now?

 With any luck, these questions and the subsequent answers will help you to be a bit more like my new nurse friend.
 Keep persevering in the face of adversity, care for yourself, and learn to embrace the grind.